pupilfirst/wd201-scripts/introduction-to-nodejs/a-detailed-guide-to-getting-help/README.md

 In this case, there are no matching posts, so I'm going to click the _New Post_ button, which will let me add more details before creating a new post.

 When creating a post in the forum, there's a method that you can use to make sure that you're making a _good_ post.
-I'm going to quickly list the information we'd like you to share
+I'm going to quickly list down some kinds of information we'd like you to share:
-Before getting into examples, let me quickly list the information we'd like you to share:

 > Paste in the following headings, and then describe them.